talkingnow/HM-Conformer/README.md

 	CAUTION!
 You need to use 2 or more GPUs

 2. 'TEST'        : True or False
-	'TEST' is path where VoxCeleb2 train partition is stored. input type is str
+	'TEST' is the factor that determines whether you use inference or learning.
+        Set it to 'True' if you only want to infer, or 'False' if you want to train. input type is bool
 ```

 ### Additional logger